The Long Night

 From A Wiki of Ice and Fire

 The Long Night is the name given to a period in history where a terrible darkness fell across Westeros and the east.
-It occurred approximately eight thousand years before the War of Conquest, in the midst of a great winter that lasted for years.
-The Long Night lasted a generation and laid waste to much of the world through famine and terror.
+It occurred during the Age of Heroes approximately eight thousand years before the War of Conquest, in the midst of a great winter that lasted for years.
+The Long Night lasted a generation and laid waste through famine and terror.

 War for the Dawn

 Steps were taken to ensure that the people would never be caught offguard by an invasion from the North again.
-The Wall was raised, supposedly by Brandon Stark known as Bran the Builder, an imposing structure of solid ice and magic, stretching one hundred leagues from the Gorge in the west to the Shivering Sea in the east, cutting off the Lands of Always Winter from the remainder of Westeros.
-The Night's Watch was established at this time to stand watch on the Wall and protect the people from the threat that lay to the north.
+Bran the Builder supposedly raised the Wall, an imposing structure of solid ice and magic, stretching one hundred leagues from the Gorge in the west to the Shivering Sea in the east, cutting off the Lands of Always Winter from the remainder of Westeros.
+The Night's Watch guarded the Wall and protected the people from the threat that lay to the north.

 The Rhoynish tell of a darkness that made the Rhoyne dwindle and disappear, her waters frozen as far south as the joining of the Selhoru, until a hero convinced the many children of Mother Rhoyne, such as the Crab King and the Old Man of the River, to put aside their bickering and join in a secret song that brought back the day.

 According to the inhabitants of Yi Ti, the sun hid its face for a lifetime, ashamed at something none could discover, disaster only averted by the deeds of a woman with a monkey's tail.